 Despite these differences, it is important to note that both carbohydrates and proteins have the same energy density of 4 calories per gram.
 This means that regardless of their varying rates of burn, they provide the same amount of energy to the body when consumed.
 However, the efficiency of their metabolism and the impact on the body’s overall energy expenditure may still differ.

-See also How To Add Protein To Chicken Feed
+See also How Much Protein To Take Post Workout

 In conclusion, the ongoing debate surrounding the speed of combustion between carbohydrates and proteins surfaces from their diverse chemical composition and the nature of their respective bonds.
 While carbohydrates may burn more rapidly due to their simpler bonds and quicker metabolism, proteins undergo a more complex breakdown process, potentially resulting in a slower rate of combustion.
 Understanding the intricate relationship between these macronutrients can aid in making informed dietary choices to support individual health and fitness goals.